-Working full-time as a content manager for an innovative start-up in Austin called Modernize and running a popular birth story podcast keep me very busy to say the least.
-I love that Modernize is flexible in allowing me to work-from-home when needed and even bring my kiddos to the office in a pinch.
-Our office has an open floorplan so being able to put my 3 year old in a carrier keeps him from “visiting” all of my colleagues while they are working.
+Working full-time as a content manager and running a popular birth story podcast keeps me very busy, to say the least.
+I love that my work is flexible in allowing me to work-from-home when needed and even bring my kiddos to the office in a pinch.
+Our office has an open floorplan so being able to put my 3-year-old in a carrier keeps him from “visiting” all of my colleagues while they are working.

 To nap or not to nap?
 That is the question, but these days the answer changes daily.
 At 3, my youngest is now in the limbo of sometimes being able to power through a day without a nap and occasionally still falling asleep mid morning for three hours.
 It’s always those days when I misjudge his needs and try to squeeze in a quick trip to the grocery store, that he inevitably falls asleep in the car.
 Have you ever tried to push a full cart with one hand while holding a sleeping 40 pound child in the other?
 Definitely not fun.
 On those days, I am so grateful that he can still fit into his carrier.
 Babywearing let's me keep my hands free to get done what I need to, while still letting him get the sleep that his growing body needs.

 My son is the poster child for cuddly children everywhere.
-In fact, if he could be by my side every moment of every day, I think he would be.
+If he could be by my side every moment of every day, I think he would be.
 My daughter, on the other hand, is my busy bee, always bouncing from one spot to the next.
 I simply don’t have enough hands to manage my son’s neediness and my daughter’s boundless energy, but thanks to babywearing, I don’t have to.
-It affords me the opportunity to still play with my daughter freely while also keeping my son close.
+It allows me to still play with my daughter freely while also keeping my son close.
 Best of all, they have a better relationship because of it since neither feels like the other is getting preferential treatment.

 As the name babywearing implies, I certainly never thought I would still be wearing my children at 3 and 4, but there are few days when that doesn’t happen at some point and I wouldn’t have it any other way.